 In 2011, The Hartford began offering cheaper auto and house insurance to millions of Sierra Club and National Wildlife Federation members through a unique program in several states.
 The company also built electric car charging stations at two of its Connecticut campuses in the same year and began installing them at its Simsbury campus the following year.

-To the delight of environmentally-friendly consumers today, the business has included numerous new green features to its homes insurance policies, including insurance for home-based electric car charging stations.
+To the delight of environmentally-friendly consumers today, the business has included numerous new green features to its home insurance policies, including insurance for home-based electric car charging stations.

-Green offerings: The Hartford is a sustainable insurance provider that offers electric car users a discount on their auto insurance premiums, highlighting the company’s dedication to environmental protection.
+Green offerings: The Hartford is an insurance provider that offers electric car users a discount on their auto insurance premiums, highlighting the company’s dedication to environmental protection.
 Electric car owners will receive a 5% discount when their policies are renewed.

 Though Hartford insures homeowners of different ages, it is most well-known among seniors since it has the best prices for this demographic.
 The Hartford also gives lifelong insurability to AARP members, which is a benefit that very few insurance providers offer.
 Despite being a senior-oriented home insurance provider, Hartford keeps up with the trends, including the current green building movement.